murphygroup/3DCellComposer/README.md

 **--segmentation_method**
 **Description**: Choose the 2D segmentation method.
-      - "deepcell" - Employs DeepCell segmentation, which achieved the highest performance in our evaluation.
+      - "deepcell" - Employs DeepCell 2D segmentation, which achieved the highest performance in our evaluation.
-      - "compare" - Compares and selects the best method from among 7 different options, which may result in a longer processing time.
+      - "cellpose" - Employs Cellpose 2D segmentation.
       - "custom" - Utilizes a user-provided segmentation method, for which an empty wrapper with instructions is supplied in `3DCellComposer/segmentation_2D/wrapper/custom_segmentation_wrapper.py`.
-**Format**: String (one of "deepcell", "compare", "custom") **Default**: "deepcell"
+**Format**: String (one of "deepcell", cellpose", "custom") **Default**: "deepcell"

 **--results_path**